 Military Money Manual has partnered with CardRatings for our coverage of credit card products and may receive a commission from card issuers.
 Some or all of the cards that appear on this site are from advertisers and may impact how and where card products appear on the site.
 This site does not include all card companies or all available card offers.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 Chase Bank (now known as JPMorgan Chase Bank) is adding a “binding arbitration” clause into their terms and conditions for some credit cards.
 A new section titled Arbitration Agreement is being added to the end of your card agreement.

 You may receive a notice by mail or email.
-You have until 9 or 10 August 2019, depending on the card, to reject the arbitration clause.
-Otherwise, it automatically kicks in.
+You have until 11 December 2021, depending on the card, to reject the arbitration clause.
+Otherwise, the new Chase arbitration agreement automatically kicks in.